Motorcycle lane: Indonesia

 The collector lanes are used as motorcycle lanes like this one in Central Jakarta.

 Generally, motorcyclists in Indonesia are not allowed to use the toll roads, they are to use the trunk roads instead.
 However, some urban toll roads, like those in Jakarta, are provided with collector lanes functioning as motorcycle lanes.
 Currently, the Suramadu Bridge is the only tollway that has a motorcycle lane and a special fee for motorcycles to enter the bridge.
 Another one is Bali Mandara Toll Road in Bali.
 The government is still on hold in agreement with toll road operators and contractors to construct motorcycle lanes to follow the new law about motorcycles going to toll roads across the country.
 The rule was signed in 2009 and discussions are still ongoing.
 Details to sort out will include the design and modification of toll roads for all motorcycles and mopeds, including the number of motorcycles per day on normal highways and toll roads in Indonesia.

 Philippines

 A prominent motorcycle lane in the Philippines can be found on the Epifanio Delos Santos Avenue (EDSA).
 It is the fourth lane from the sidewalk and, whilst private light vehicles can also use it, they are only permitted to pass through the lane.
 Other roads with motorcycle lanes include Commonwealth Avenue and Quezon Avenue, both in Quezon City, Diosdado Macapagal Boulevard in Pasay and Parañaque and Circumferential Road 5.

+Taiwan

+In Taiwan, motorcycle and slow vehicle lanes are lanes dedicated to or prioritized for motorcycles (defined as fast vehicles in regulations) and slow vehicles.
+They are commonly seen on major bridges and specific road sections (the following images do not apply to the Taiwan cycling routes):